 This year, Get Your Flu Shot at Sina Pharmacy

 Sina Pharmacy is committed to helping you stay healthy and getting the flu shot is your best defense against the flu.
-Sina Pharmacy is pleased to offer flu shots starting October 20th, 2016.
-Our pharmacists can immunize you with a flu shot any time, any day (no appointment necessary, but if you do not want to wait longer you can make your appointment by filling out the form provided below).
+Our pharmacists can immunize you with a flu shot any time, any day (no appointment necessary, but if you do not want to wait longer you can make your appointment by filling out the form provided).
 When you check-in at the front desk, all you need is your provincial health card (Care Card).
 Please note that by BC provincial legislation, Pharmacists cannot administer a flu shot to children under 5 years of age.

 Frequently Asked Questions